-The rationale, process and dates for reporting to parents is shown below.
-Please note that tutors and teachers can also be contacted outside of these times.
+The rationale, process and dates for reporting academic progress are shown below.
+Please note that tutors and teachers can always be contacted outside of these times, should concerns or questions arise.

 Approaches to Learning (ATLs)

 The goal of school is to prepare young people for the lives they want to lead.
 Attaining academic results is a significant part of this, but so too is promoting the personal qualities that underpin good learning - and living - habits.